Pork Loin with Currant Sauce Recipe

 - 1. In a bowl, combine the first six ingredients; mix well.
 Pour 1-1/4 cups marinade into a 2-gal. resealable plastic bag; add the pork roast. seal bag and turn to coat; refrigerate overnight.
 Cover and refrigerate remaining marinade.

 - 2. Drain and discard marinade from roast.
 Place on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 2-1/2 to 3 hours or until a meat thermometer reads 160°, basting every 30 minutes with reserved marinade.
+Bake, uncovered, at 325° for 2-1/2 to 3 hours or until a thermometer reads 160°, basting every 30 minutes with reserved marinade.
 Let stand for 10 minutes before slicing.
 In a small saucepan, combine sauce ingredients; bring to a boil over medium heat.
 Serve with the pork.
 Yield: 10 servings.

 4 ounce-weight: 298 calories, 11g fat (4g saturated fat), 91mg cholesterol, 481mg sodium, 15g carbohydrate (0 sugars, 0 fiber), 33g protein.
 Diabetic Exchanges: 4 lean meat, 1 starch.